 Fortunately, Microsoft Azure provides built-in security protection that can keep your unique data safe.
 Its backup service, Azure Site Recovery, ensures that even your most sensitive information can be easily recovered in case of an emergency.
 Be sure to consider these security options with data protection in the cloud.

-A major benefit of moving your business to the cloud is expanded and flexible collaboration among your team.
+One major business benefit of cloud migration is expanded and flexible collaboration among your team.
 With help from Microsoft Azure, you can access any file you need at any time and work on it whenever necessary.
 Your employees can do the same and tiers can be set for access all the same.
 This provides a more formative foundation for real-time collaboration and feedback throughout any project or process.
 The easier it is for your employees to work together, the more likely they are to come up with game-changing ideas.
 Managers are always looking for better ways to increase productivity in the workplace and taking advantage of cloud technology is one of if not the most effective way to accomplish this goal.

 To get the most out of the cloud, don't forget to take the process one step at at a time.
 Migrating your business to the cloud isn't something that happens overnight.
 You need to be diligent with each step of the process to ensure that nothing goes wrong.
 By dividing your approach into separate steps rather than tackling it all at once, you can take stock of positive gains while making informed pivots to assert improvement as needed.
 After you have taken all the steps to efficiently move to the cloud, it will be time to consider what you could be doing differently or additionally to increase your company success.
 If there's a specific area of cloud migration that your employees seem to be struggling with, be sure to explain it to them.
 Ensuring that everyone is on board with cloud migration will make the transition smoother and more fun for everyone to look forward to the end result.